MolinDeng/roughly/README.md

+# Roughly

-# An Collaborative, Open-source, Hand-drawn style, AI-integrated whiteboard
+## An Collaborative, Open-source, Hand-drawn style, AI-integrated whiteboard

 I'm cloning the [Excalidraw](https://excalidraw.com/) project to learn more about the tech stacks and how to build a real-time collaboration app.